Chiquita Canyon Landfill Response

 • Investigative Order:

-• On March 20, 2024, the Los Angeles board issued an Investigative Order directing the landfill to install three new groundwater monitoring wells and sample any and all discharges into or out of the south sedimentation basin.
+• On March 20, 2024, the Los Angeles board issued an investigative order requiring the landfill operator to submit technical reports and additional monitoring and reporting.
+The order also required the landfill operator to install additional groundwater monitoring wells and conduct sampling of all discharges into the sedimentation basin.

 • Notice of Violation: